wazuh/wazuh-documentation/source/cloud-service/getting-started/access-wazuh-wui.rst

 Access Wazuh WUI
 ================

-The Wazuh WUI is a flexible and intuitive web interface.
-Through this WUI, you have access to visualized tools that gives you a comprehensive insight into your monitored endpoints.
+The Wazuh dashboard has a flexible and intuitive web interface.
+Through this WUI, you have access to visualizations that give you a comprehensive insight into your monitored endpoints.

 Follow these steps to access Wazuh WUI: